hideckies/malsrc/Anonymity/TorOverVPN/README.md

 ### Option 2.
 Kali/Parrot through Whonix Gateway on VM

-Using Kali/Parrot through Whonix Gateway provides a more robust internet connection.
+Using Kali/Parrot through Whonix Gateway provides robust internet connections.

 1. Start VPN on host machine for Tor through VPN.
 2. In VirtualBox, select Kali/Parrot and go to `Settings` -> `Network` -> `Adapter 1` and set the following: